Skip to content

 BIND 9.18 and later supports DNS over TLS for both serving encrypted queries and forwarding to upstream resolvers over TLS.

 Version note: DoT support requires BIND 9.18+.
 The tls configuration block used below is not available in earlier versions.
-RHEL 9 and SLES 15 ship BIND 9.16, which does not support DoT natively.
+RHEL 9 ships BIND 9.16, which does not support DoT natively; SLES 15 SP6 ships BIND 9.18.
 On those systems, consider using a TLS-terminating proxy such as stunnel or dnsdist for encrypted DNS transport.

 TLS Profile